GanshengT/INSERM_EEG_Enrico_Proc/readme.md

             ```
             * the other methods are used while modifing the file annotations.
     #### utils_ASR.py
-    those function in this file are served as sub-methods to do ASR.
+    those functions in this file are served as sub-methods to do ASR.
 There are detailed explanation for each of these functions.
+        * *clean_windows* cuts segments from data which contain high-power artifacts
+        * *fit_eeg_distribution* facilitate to access quantiles
+        * *asr_calibrate*takes clean resting EEG data and estimate the thresholds used by ASR
+        * *asr_process_on_epoch*  is the main cleaning process of ASR
+        * *yulewalk* is a designed filter.
+        * *poltstab* stabilizes the polynomial with respect tp to the unit circle.
+    #### utils_PreprocessingWorkflowJuly23UpdatedData.py
+    functions in this .py file are the updated version of utils_preProcessingWorkflowJuly05.py to fit better the data.
+### To run on calcul machine
+These two .py file translate the workflow into scripts.
+First is file concatenation, event engineering and ASR then to get ICA mixing matrix file.
+Second is

 ## Authors
 * [**Gansheng Tan**](https://ganshengt.github.io/) - *Initial work*